pnnl/hydraconda/readme.md

     This separation is enforced with a restrictive [.gitignore](.gitignore);
     All files are ignored except patterns that are considered (source) code.

-    `dvc run` is useful here to declare an execution consisting of input files, commands, and output files.
+    `dvc run` is useful here to declare an execution consisting of input files, commands, and output files which will generate a .dvc file to be source controlled.
-    Use `> dvc pull <dvcfile>` to obtain file dependencies.
+    Use `> dvc pull <dvcfile>` to obtain input files.

     It may be useful to, again, create a branch to represent different versions of the work.